harshitamandalika/harshitamandalika/README.md

    -  Link to the project repository: https://github.com/harshitamandalika/Bank-Customers-Analysis

 6. **Analyzing Customer Churn using Power BI**
-   - It is a critical metric that directly affects a company's profitability and growth.
-By analyzing the reasons behind churn, businesses can implement strategies to improve customer satisfaction and retention, ultimately reducing customer churn rates.
-Retaining existing customers is typically more cost-effective than acquiring new ones.
+   - Retaining existing customers is typically more cost-effective than acquiring new ones.
 Therefore, reducing churn is a priority for many companies.
 In this project, reasons for customer churn are analyzed using Power BI.
    - https://github.com/harshitamandalika/Analyzing-Customer-Churn-using-PowerBI